To reduce the environmental impact of your packaging throughout its lifecycle, through innovation in the design of the product-packaging system.

 2.6 Product-Packaging Innovation

 Tracking the number of product-packaging systems that have been evaluated and optimised is required to progress.
 Optimisation must be reviewed regularly because changes in commercial arrangements, materials, and technologies may present new opportunities to improve packaging sustainability.
-Actions under this criteria may have been taken as a result of a Sustainable Packaging Guidelines (SPG) review, or in response to another business driver (e.g. cost, marketing, new technology etc.).
+Actions under this criteria may have been taken as a result of a Sustainable Packaging Guidelines (SPGs) review, or in response to another business driver (e.g. cost, marketing, new technology etc.).

 Past examples of product-packaging innovation include the development of concentrated liquid products and flat-packed furniture that significantly reduces packaging requirements; and transformation of software sales from physical delivery (discs) to internet downloads.